metio/terraform-provider-k8s/docs/data-sources/quay_redhat_com_quay_registry_v1_manifest.md

 Required:

 - `kind` (String) Kind is the unique name of this type of component.
-- `managed` (Boolean) Managed indicates whether or not the Operator is responsible for the lifecycle of this component.
-Default is true.
+- `managed` (Boolean) Managed indicates whether or not the Operator is responsible for the lifecycle of this component.Default is true.

 Optional: